MDEGroup/MNB_SourceCode/README.md

 To run the Python scripts, you need the following requirements:

--scikit-learn
+- scikit-learn 0.22.1
--nltk
+- nltk 3.4.5
--guesslang
+- guesslang 0.9.3
--PyGithub
+- PyGithub 1.44

 Notice that guesslang module requires Python 3.6

 # Crawler settings